The churches of Christ Greet You (Romans

 We

-each of you reading or listening to these words not to take the church
+you reading or listening to these words not to take the church lightly.

-lightly.
-Do not make the divinely instituted, blood-bought church
+make the divinely instituted, blood-bought church accountable for the

-the questionable actions of her flawed human membership.
-Christ
+questionable actions of her flawed human membership.
+Christ established

 The

-whole of the church is much more than the sum of her visible parts, and
+church is much more than the sum of her visible parts, and she is not

-not an apt subject for human judgment as to her efficacy.
-So when
+subject for human judgment as to her efficacy.
+So when someone becomes

-becomes disillusioned with our poor, inept, flawed human performance,
+disillusioned with our poor, inept, flawed human performance, and

-blames the church and leaves her fellowship, he is way off the mark.
+church and leaves her fellowship, he or she is way off the mark.
+The

-church corporate is not on trial except before her Lord from whom she
+corporate is not on trial except before her Lord from whom she draws

-her reason to be.
-We are an imperfect people, but we belong to a
+to be.
+We are an imperfect people, but we belong to a perfect Lord

-Lord whose grace He has promised and given to cover our human frailties
+He has promised and given to cover our human frailties (Eph.
+2:5, 8).

 We desperately need to be part of the church, God's family (Eph.